henrik/dotfiles/README.markdown

 So if you want to make changes to that file, make them in `~/dotfiles/gitconfig` and then run `rake install` again.

 Changes to symlinked files without `<.replace>` bits do not require a `rake install` on every change as they're symlinked.

+## Extras:

+The `extras` directory contains additional configuration files that are not dotfiles:

+ * `Henrik.terminal` is a settings file (theme + key bindings) for the OS X Terminal.app.